 The department’s faculty members generate knowledge and ideas through their research, strengthen technical and leadership skills through educational programs, and enhance national capacities through collaborative projects, especially in the developing world.
-In their examination of global health and population issues, faculty draw on their disciplinary expertise in many areas: anthropology, biostatistics, demography, ecology, economics, epidemiology, ethics, law, medicine, political science, reproductive biology, and sociology.
-The department’s research interests span a wide spectrum of topics, including social and economic development, health policy, and demography; design and financing of health care systems; women’s and children’s health; prevention and control of infectious and chronic diseases; and geographic information systems (GIS).
+In their examination of global health and population issues, faculty draw on their disciplinary expertise and collaborate across such disciplines as anthropology, biostatistics, demography, ecology, economics, epidemiology, ethics, law, medicine, political science, reproductive biology, and sociology.
+The department’s research interests span a wide spectrum of topics, including social and economic development, health policy, and demography; design and financing of health care systems; women’s and children’s health; global nutritional epidemiology and practice; prevention and control of infectious and chronic diseases; program evaluation; and geographic information systems (GIS).
 The department has a special concern with questions of health equity and human rights, particularly in relation to health and population issues in developing countries.

-Students in the department come with various backgrounds; many are from developing countries.
+Students come to the department with various backgrounds; many are from developing countries.
 All have an interest in the health of disadvantaged populations worldwide.

 Degree Programs in Global Health and Population

 The department offers an 80-credit SM program and a doctoral program leading to the SD degree.
 In addition to these programs, the department hosts postdoctoral research fellows and mid-career leaders in international health, and also undertakes overseas cooperative research and intervention projects.